Multisoliton solutions for equivariant wave maps on a $2+1$ dimensional wormhole: PDE computations

 The snapshots of marginally sub- and supercritical solutions are depicted in Fig.~\ref{fig:N3evolution}, while the corresponding Bondi energies and positions of the kink are shown in Fig.~\ref{fig:N3energy} and Fig.~\ref{fig:N3location}.

-0.1cm \emph{Acknowledgement.} This work was supported by the National Science Centre grant \#2017/26/A/ST2/00530 (PB), the ERC Starting Grant "INSOLIT" 101117126 (JJ), the Austrian Science Fund (FWF) Project \href{http://doi.org/10.55776/P36455}{P 36455} and START-Project \href{http://doi.org/10.55776/Y963}{Y 963} (MM).
+0.1cm \emph{Acknowledgement.} This work was supported by the National Science Centre grant No.~2017/26/A/ST2/00530 (P.B.), the ERC Starting Grant \mbox{``INSOLIT''} 101117126 (J.J.), the Austrian Science Fund (FWF) Project \href{http://doi.org/10.55776/P36455}{P 36455} and START-Project \href{http://doi.org/10.55776/Y963}{Y 963} (M.M.).
+M.M. acknowledges the hospitality and support of Laboratoire Analyse, G\'eom\'etrie et Applications, Sorbonne Paris North University, during the research stay when part of this work was conducted.